Best Cathedrals in Europe to Delight the Artsy Traveler

 I visit cathedrals to revel in the history and the art and to imagine the incredible skill and dedication required to build them so long ago.
 When I study just how complex these ancient structures are, I marvel anew at the ingenuity of humanity.

 For this post, I’ve chosen my 8 favorite cathedrals in Europe.
-To be clear, not all are actually cathedrals, which is a specific ecclesiastical term.
+To be clear, not all of them are actually cathedrals, which is a specific ecclesiastical term.
 I’ve thrown in a basilica, a couple of abbeys, and one plain old chapel (which is anything but plain!).

 My choices are located in England, France, Spain, and Italy.